xapian/xapian-docsprint/howtos/facets.rst

 document values.

 .. xapianexample:: index_facets
-    :start-after: Start of example code.
-    :end-before: End of example code.

 Here we're using two value slots: 0 contains the collection, and 1 contains the name of whoever made the object.
 We know from the